AI-in-Health/M3FM/README.md

+Demo code using COV-CTR dataset for our M3FM.
+For other datasets, you need to send the official requests.

 # System Requirements
 ## Hardware requirements
 M3FM package requires only a standard computer with enough RAM to support the operations defined by a user.
 For minimal performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs: